1. Introduction

 From this purely geometric foundation, a complete and self-consistent cosmology emerges.
 We have shown that:

 Our framework offers an alternative to inflation by postulating a fundamental link between curvature and inhomogeneity (|Ωk| = 1/2 δρ), motivated by the physics of structure formation, and using absolute simultaneity derived from the privileged framework reference, the flatness and horizon problems are resolved intrinsically.
-This framework, calibrated with the observed anisotropies of the CMB, correctly predicts the angular scale of the first acoustic peak with an accuracy of ~8%, a feat achieved without any inflationary mechanism.
+This framework, calibrated with the observed anisotropies of the CMB, correctly predicts the observed angular scales of the CMB and BAO, with deviations of approximately 7% and 2.3%, a feat achieved without any inflationary mechanism.

 The phenomena attributed to dark matter may emerge naturally from the geometric projection of cosmological acceleration in our 5D model.
 The global deceleration of the 5D hypersphere projects a real, calculable acceleration (gC) onto our 3D space.
 This single mechanism has been shown to reproduce the dynamics of galaxies across all scales — from massive spirals like NGC 2841 to gas-dominated dwarfs like NGC 3741 — without the need for dark matter halos.
 This framework not only explains flat rotation curves but also derives a Tully-Fisher-like relation (M ∝ v³) and is consistent with the velocity dispersions in galaxy clusters and the dynamics of wide binary systems.